 See more resources and maps at the C2ES Carbon Pollution Standards Resource Page .

 Why is regulation of greenhouse gas emissions from existing power plants important?

-Electric power generation is responsible for about forty percent of U.S. carbon dioxide emissions.
+Electric power generation is responsible for nearly 40 percent of U.S. carbon dioxide emissions.

 Figure 1: 2012 U.S. CO2 Emissions

 Since the federal government adopted new vehicle efficiency standards last summer to address transportation emissions through 2025, the power sector represents the greatest opportunity for greenhouse gas reductions.

 Figure 2: Electric Power Sector Carbon Dioxide Emissions without Proposed Emission Standards